Potato Sticks with Cheese

 9. Step 9:

-Dip each stick in an egg, then roll in breadcrumbs.
+Dip each stick in the beaten egg, then roll it in breadcrumbs.

 10. Step 10:

-Heat vegetable oil in a frying pan over medium heat and fry potato sticks on it from all sides until golden brown.
-Or you can pour more vegetable oil into a deep saucepan and deep fry the sticks.
-Place the finished sticks on a platter.
-To remove excess fat, cover the dish with paper towels.
+Heat the vegetable oil in a skillet over medium heat and fry the potato sticks on all sides until golden brown.
+Alternatively, pour more oil into a deep saucepan and deep-fry them.
+Transfer the finished sticks to a plate lined with paper towels to drain off any excess oil.

 11. Step 11:

-Any cheese is suitable for this dish — hard, semi-hard, soft, like mozzarella.
-The main thing is that it is delicious, high-quality, without milk fat substitutes and melts well.
+• Any cheese works here — hard, semi-hard, or soft like mozzarella.
+The main thing is that it tastes good, is good quality with no fillers, and melts well.

 Caloric content of the products possible in the composition of the dish